In This Article

 In order to establish policies that specify how and why users are granted access to critical resources, it helps if you first understand which resources users typically access.
 The Lepide Data Security Platform is a real-time auditing solution that uses machine learning techniques to establish a baseline of user behavior.
 Using this baseline, administrators are able to determine how access controls should be applied.
 This in turn will help them design their JIT policies more effectively.

-If you’d like to see how the Lepide Data Security Platform can help you develop and maintain a Just-In-Time access strategy, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you develop and maintain a Just-In-Time access strategy, schedule a demo with one of our engineers.

 Terry Mann